Stimulus (physiology): Clamping techniques

 Intracellular measurements of electrical potential across the membrane can be obtained by microelectrode recording.
 Patch clamp techniques allow for the manipulation of the intracellular or extracellular ionic or lipid concentration while still recording potential.
 In this way, the effect of various conditions on threshold and propagation can be assessed.

 Noninvasive neuronal scanning

-Positron emission tomography (PET) and magnetic resonance imaging (MRI) permit the noninvasive visualization of activated regions of the brain while the test subject is exposed to different stimuli.
+Positron emission tomography (PET) and magnetic resonance imaging (MRI) permit the noninvasive visualisation of activated regions of the brain while the test subject is exposed to different stimuli.
 Activity is monitored in relation to blood flow to a particular region of the brain.

 Other methods

 Hindlimb withdrawal time is another method.
-Sorin Barac et al. in a recent paper published in the Journal of Reconstructive Microsurgery monitored the response of test rats to pain stimuli by inducing an acute, external heat stimulus and measuring hindlimb withdrawal times (HLWT).
+In a 2012 paper published in the Journal of Reconstructive Microsurgery, Sorin, Barac and colleagues described monitoring the response of test rats to pain stimuli by inducing an acute, external heat stimulus and measuring hindlimb withdrawal times (HLWT).